 Some people take red raspberry leaf by mouth for easing labor and delivery, for gastrointestinal (GI) disorders including diarrhea; for infection of the airways including flu, and for heart problems.

-Red raspberry leaf is applied directly to the skin for sore throat and skin rash.
+Red raspberry leaf is used in a gargle for sore throat and applied to the skin for rashes.

 In foods, red raspberry fruit is eaten and processed into jams and other foods.
 Red raspberry leaf in small quantities is a source of natural flavoring in Europe.

 CONDITIONS OF USE AND IMPORTANT INFORMATION: This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances.
 Never delay or disregard seeking professional medical advice from your doctor or other qualified health care provider because of something you have read on WebMD.
 You should always speak with your doctor or health care professional before you start, stop, or change any prescribed part of your health care plan or treatment and to determine what course of therapy is right for you.